duyguaky/duyguaky/README.md

 I like working on small projects because they help me gain practical experience and improve my problem-solving skills.
 I believe that learning by doing is the best way to grow in software development.

-Recently, I have been focusing more on GitHub, database design, and understanding software development processes.
-I also enjoy exploring how real-world systems are planned, designed, and developed step by step.

-My goal is to keep improving myself, gain stronger technical knowledge, and build useful projects that help me grow both academically and professionally.

----

 ## 🛠 Skills